cibboy/Paper/README.md

 # Paper
-A lightweight, typography-based, print-inspired design for websites
+A lightweight, typography-based, print-inspired design for websites.

+Work in progress.